cantidio/duEngine/README.md

 duEngine
 ========

-DuEngine is a 2D Game Engine build uppon the library GorgonDart.
+DuEngine is a 2D Game Engine built uppon the library GorgonDart.